mcaliman/mcaliman.github.io/_posts/en/java/2015-01-04-java-jsf22-secure-login-webapp.md

 tags: [java, jsf, en, code]
 permalink: /java/secure-logins-pages-jsf/
 ---
-In this post we see how to implement a minimal login system with basic security in a Java Server Faces 2.2 application.
+In this post, we will see how to implement a minimal login system with basic security in a Java Server Faces 2.2 application.

-First we open NetBeans 8, then create an application of type `WebApplication` and specify `JSF 2.2` as the framework.
+First, we open NetBeans 8, then create a `WebApplication` project and specify `JSF 2.2` as the framework.
-To create a project of type `WebApplication` we select from the menu `File`->`New Project`, then `Java Web` -> `WebApplication` and finally `Next >`.
+To create a `WebApplication` project, select from the menu `File` -> `New Project`, then `Java Web` -> `WebApplication` and finally `Next >`.

-We will call our application JSFSecureLoginWebApplication for simplicity's sake
+We will call our application JSFSecureLoginWebApplication for simplicity's sake.

-we specify the various steps as below
+The various steps are specified below:

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot02.png "JSF22SecureLoginWebappScreenshot02")

-set the name
+Set the name:

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot03.png "JSF22SecureLoginWebappScreenshot03")

-Application Server Settings
+Application Server Settings:

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot04.png "JSF22SecureLoginWebappScreenshot04")

-the framework JSF 2.2
+Select the JSF 2.2 framework:

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot05.png "JSF22SecureLoginWebappScreenshot05")

-The url Pattern and the language used for JSF pages
+The URL pattern and the language used for JSF pages:

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot06.png "JSF22SecureLoginWebappScreenshot06")
-We do not select anything for components
+We do not select anything for components:
 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot07.png "JSF22SecureLoginWebappScreenshot07")

-At this point we need to create two `JavaBean` and a `Filter` which will be used to manage access to pages we define as secure.
-The pages secured by the `Filter` will be in the path/directory `/pages`.
+At this point we need to create two JavaBeans and a `Filter` which will be used to manage access to pages we define as secure.
+The pages secured by the `Filter` will be in the directory `/pages`.
-We will call the two beans `LoginBean` and `NavigationBean`, the function of the `LoginBean` is to manage access, the function of the `NavigationBean` is navigation.
+We will call the two beans `LoginBean` and `NavigationBean`.
+The function of the `LoginBean` is to manage access, while the function of the `NavigationBean` is to handle navigation.
 ```java
 package org.caliman.jsfsecurewebapp.login;